0libote/0libote-All-in-One-Block-List/README.md

 # 0libote All in One Block List!
-This BlockList is made to attempt to block Adverts, Trackers, Phishing, Malware and more while trying to have as little false positives as possible.
-Unfortunatly as with every large BlockList there is bound to be a handfull of false positives so please if you find any flag them so they can be fixed ASAP.
+This BlockList is made to attempt to block Adverts, Trackers, Phishing, Malware and more while trying to have as few false positives as possible.
+Unfortunately, as with every large BlockList there is bound to be a handful of false positives, if you find any please flag them so they can be fixed ASAP.

 **Total Blocked Domains:** Aprox 791,179